-See Disclosure 408 - Child Labor - Management Approach
+See GRI Disclosure 408 - Child Labor - Management Approach

-Operations that have been subject to human rights reviews or impact assessments
+412-1 Operations that have been subject to human rights reviews or impact assessments CF is committed to the protection and advancement of human rights in its global operations and has adopted a Human Rights Policy.
 Our operations have not been subject to human rights reviews or human rights impact assessments during the reporting period.
 Our operations in the U.K. have a Policy on Modern Slavery.
 As part of the rollout of the program, we conducted a modern slavery risk assessment, which focused on 100 of our largest suppliers.
 We then classified these suppliers into low, medium and high risk categories using a combination of factors (geographical location, structure of industry, levels of regulation, etc.).
 Following this classification, we contacted all medium and high risk suppliers (44 total), asking them to confirm their approach toward modern slavery, the steps they have taken to ensure there is no modern slavery in their supply chain, and whether they have published a compliance statement.
 The responses we received met our required standards and the requirements of the Modern Slavery Act.

-Employee training on human rights policies or procedures

-CF is committed to doing the right thing, every time, in all of our business dealings.
-CF's commitment to ethical behavior is captured in our Code of Conduct, which applied to all directors, officers and employees, all of whom participate in Code of Conduct and anti-corruption training annually.

-Significant investment agreements and contracts that include human rights clause or that underwent human rights screening

-CF incorporates the Third-Party Code of Conduct as a matter of course in all business agreements.
+412-2 Employee training on human rights policies or procedures CF is committed to the protection and advancement of human rights in its global operations and has adopted a Human Rights Policy .
+CF is further committed to doing the right thing, every time, in all of our business dealings.
+CF's commitment to ethical behavior is captured in our Code of Corporate Conduct, which applies to all directors, officers and employees, all of whom participate in our code of conduct and anti-corruption training annually.
+In addition, all employees must acknowledge receiving and reading our EHS policy.
+Our sales professionals are also provided annual anti-trust training.
+412-3 Significant investment agreements and contracts that include human rights clauses or that underwent human rights screening The company seeks to incorporate CF's Third Party Code of Conduct or equivalent standards as a matter of course in all business agreements.
+We did not have any significant investment agreements during the reporting period.
 In the U.K., all new suppliers are subject to a modern slavery assessment by an independent specialist organization before a contract is signed.
+412 C